Kweenshaly7/prolaunch-site/README.md

-# ProLaunch Careers — Starter Website
+# ProLaunch Careers - Starter Website

-This is a Vite + React + Tailwind starter website built from the ProLaunch Careers copy.
+This is a Vite + React + Tailwind starter website built by Mary-Queen Uchechukwu for ProLaunch Careers.

 ## Quick start (VS Code)